datake/AcademicWriting/README.md

 address, handle, cope with, tackle

 ## 8. key
-A key incredient is, the crucial part is,
+A key incredient is, the crucial part is, the crux of the proof is
 Importantly, note that ...

 ## 9. Others